 Many types of soap can be used to clean your steel siding, but laundry detergent is a convenient option.
 Mix in one-third of a cup of laundry detergent with six gallons of water in a bucket, and place this liquid inside of your pressure washer.
 Set your pressure washer to the lowest setting and slowly spray your siding in even strokes.
 Setting the pressure too high can damage your paint, and the lowest setting should provide ample pressure, especially if you clean on a regular basis.
 It can be difficult to clean your siding during Twin Cities winters, so make sure to clean your siding before the cold weather comes.

 Leaving any type of soap or detergent on your siding can cause corrosion or damage the paint, so make sure to bring out your hose to thoroughly rinse away any cleaning material.
 If you have large sections of steel siding, you may want to take a break on occasion to rinse off the soapy water before heading to a new section of your siding.
 Although clean water shouldn’t cause corrosion, you may want to clean your siding while the sun is still out so it dries faster.

 Steel siding offers excellent protection for your home, and a bit of maintenance goes a long way toward ensuring your steel siding last.
-If you have any questions about cleaning steel siding in the Twin Cities, contact us at Midwest Exteriors Plus to find out more.
+If you have any questions about cleaning steel siding in the Twin Cities, contact us at Midwest Roofing, Siding & Windows to find out more.